jrliv/notes/CSharp/Notes/README.md

 Each class can have different count of constructors with one only restriction – the count and type of their parameters have to be different (different signature).
 When creating an object of this class, one of the constructors is called.

-A class that has only <b>private</b> constructors cannot be instantiated.
+A class that has only **private** constructors cannot be instantiated.
 Such class usually has only static members and is called "utility class".

 ### Releasing objects

-The .NET framework contains a <b>garbage collector</b> that is built into the CLR and cleans any unused objects from memory.
+The .NET framework contains a **garbage collector** that is built into the CLR and cleans any unused objects from memory.
 This means we don't have to worry about unused objects and clean them ourselves.
 We can let the garbage collector handle it.
-However, if we need to manually ensure that an object gets released we can set it's value to <b>null</b> to make sure that the garbage collector will release or "clean" it:
+However, if we need to manually ensure that an object gets released we can set it's value to **null** to make sure that the garbage collector will release or "clean" it:

     dogObject = null;

 ### Accessing objects

-To access the fields and properties of an object you use the <b>.</b> operator.
+To access the fields and properties of an object you use the **.** operator.
 You can access the fields and the properties either to read data from them or assign new data.

 In the case of a property, the access is implemented in exactly the same way as in the case of a field.
-This is achieved by the keywords <b>get</b> and <b>set</b> in the definition of the property which "get" and "set" the value of the property.
+This is achieved by the keywords **get** and **set** in the definition of the property which "get" and "set" the value of the property.

 For example if you defined a new parameterless Dog object like previously, you could assign the value of it's name property by using the syntax: